htrdrPy.data module

 • radius (float) – Radius of the planet [m].

-• nTheta (int, optional, not requested if meshes loaded from file) – Number of latitude points in the range [0°,360°] to be used.
+• nTheta (int, optional) – Number of latitude points in the range [0°,360°] to be used.
+Not required if the tables provided are 2D or 3D already.

 • gravity (float, optional,) – Gravity of the planet [m/s2].
 Requested only for LMDZ-PCM input/output files to extract the altitude grid from the geopotential.
 Alternatively, the user can provide the planet mass.